spell-music/csound-expression/tutorial/chapters/Padsynth.md

 Wow!
 Lots of parameters.

-* Funcdamental -- is the frequency of the note that is stored in the table.
+* Fundamental -- is the frequency of the note that is stored in the table.

 * Bandwidth -- is the bandwidth of harmonic.
 How wide we should spread the harmonics.